kubevault/kubevault/docs/guides/secret-engines/azure/overview.md

 ## Generate Azure credentials

-By using [AzureAccessKeyRequest](/docs/concepts/secret-engine-crds/azure-secret-engine/azureaccesskeyrequest.md), you can generate Azure credential from Vault.

 Here, we are going to make a request to Vault for Azure credentials by creating `azure-cred-rqst` AzureAccessKeyRequest in `demo` namespace.